Scorpio Sky: Pro Wrestling Guerrilla (2003–2012)

 It was at this time the rivalry between Sky and Frankie Kazarian began, after Sky assaulted Frankie after a match and cut his hair on May 6, 2006.
 In June, Sky toured in Europe, performing shows for 1PW, IPW, and Lucha Vavoom in England and the Netherlands.
 He competed in PWG's Battle of Los Angeles 2006 tournament on September 2, but was eliminated by Kazarian via disqualification after Jade Chung's interference.
 After Sky, Chris Bosh and Scott Lost defeated Kazarian and his tag team partners Chris Sabin and Alex Shelley, Frankie had enough and challenged Scorpio to a "Loser Leaves PWG" match which was to take place in January.
 On January 13, 2007, Scorpio Sky lost a "Loser Leaves PWG" match to Kazarian ending their nine-month-long feud and forcing Scorpio out of PWG.

 Soon after, The Dynasty seemingly brought Scorpio Sky back to PWG, but it was actually an impostor Sky who was noticeably smaller than the original.
-The real Sky would eventually come into the ring out of the crowd and beat the fake Scorpio Sky out of the building.
+The real Sky eventually came into the ring out of the crowd and beat the fake Scorpio Sky out of the building.
 In the summer of 2007, Sky and Joey Ryan feuded, ending with Sky defeating Joey Ryan and thus winning his reinstatement back into PWG.
 In October Sky made his official return to PWG teaming with The Young Bucks (Nick and Matt Jackson) to defeat Los Luchas (Zokre, Phoenix Star and Nemesis) in a 6-man tag.
 He then defeated Ronin at All Star Weekend 6 before teaming with him in a Round Robin Tournament defeating Los Luchas in the first round.

 On July 30, 2010, Scorpio Sky made his return to Pro Wrestling Guerrilla to compete against Scott Lost in Lost's retirement match.
 Sky defeated Lost after hitting him with his own "Big Fat Kill" finishing move.
 After the match they shook hands and bid goodbye to the fans.
 During the summer of 2011, Sky once again began regularly working for PWG, reforming the Dynasty with Joey Ryan.
 On August 20, Sky and Ryan defeated the RockNES Monsters (Johnny Goodtime and Johnny Yuma) to become the number one contenders to the PWG World Tag Team Championship.
 On September 10, Sky and Ryan failed to capture the PWG World Tag Team Championship from The Young Bucks.
-Sky's final PWG appearance came on December 1, 2012, when he defeated Joey Ryan in a single's match.
+Sky's final PWG appearance came on December 1, 2012, when he defeated Joey Ryan in a singles match.